-Houston Botox Specialists
+Houston Botox Surgeons

-Botox, which is also referred to as Botulinum Toxin Type A, is a mild neurotoxin (aka neuromodulator) that experienced skincare professionals at Lift Plastic Surgery use to address dynamic wrinkles on the face.
+Botox, which is also referred to as Botulinum Toxin Type A, is a mild neurotoxin (aka neuromodulator) that the skincare professionals at Lift Plastic Surgery use to address dynamic wrinkles on the face.
 Dynamic wrinkles usually develop around the eyes and on the forehead.
 Once the medical aesthetician strategically injects this neuromodulator into specific muscles, they begin to relax, which, in turn, helps flatten the skin.
-The experienced skin professionals at Lift Plastic Surgery in Houston use Botox treatments to soften, reduce the visibility of or completely diminish the signs of aging that result from repetitive facial movements.
+The skin professionals at Lift Plastic Surgery in Houston use Botox treatments to soften, reduce the visibility of or completely diminish the signs of aging that result from repetitive facial movements.
 An individual’s treatment result with Botulinum Toxin Type A depends on the severity of the wrinkles and lines the medical aesthetician is addressing.

 Who is a Good Candidate for Treatment with Botox Injections in Houston?